SebaschaM/dashboard-ui/README.md

 ![Image](https://raw.githubusercontent.com/creativetimofficial/public-assets/master/soft-ui-dashboard/soft-ui-dashboard-tailwind.jpg)

-Most complex and innovative Dashboard Made by [Creative Tim](https://creative-tim.com/).
+Most complex and innovative Dashboard Made by [Sebastian Chaquila](https://creative-tim.com/).
 Check our latest Free TailwindCSS Dashboard.

 Designed for those who like bold elements and beautiful websites.
 Made of hundred of elements, designed blocks and fully coded pages, Soft UI Dashboard Tailwind is ready to help you create stunning websites and webapps.